HunterP56/Hunters-Security-Cadence/README.md

 # Hunters-Security-Cadence
-Best practices for good security posture in your everyday life.
-When to check for updates and how often to check.
+This repository is my list of the best practices for good security posture in your everyday life.
+  When to check for updates.
+  How often to check for updates.
+  Where do you check?
+  What devices should I be updating.